Obama accepts Petraeus resignation, voices confidence in CIA

-WASHINGTON (Reuters) - President Barack Obama on Friday accepted the resignation of CIA Director David Petraeus, praised him as one of the most outstanding generals of his generation and expressed confidence that the intelligence agency would continue to thrive.
+WASHINGTON, Nov 9 (Reuters) - President Barack Obama on Friday accepted the resignation of CIA Director David Petraeus, praised him as as one of the most outstanding generals of his generation and expressed confidence that the intelligence agency would continue to thrive.

 Petraeus, a highly decorated former combat commander who took over at the CIA in 2011, said earlier in a message to the CIA workforce that he was stepping down because of an extramarital affair.